mstelmakh/Interpreter/README.md

 ### Variables

 The keyword `var` is used to declare a variable.
-The variable without a values defaults to `nil`.
+The variable without a value defaults to `nil`.
 ```JavaScript
 var a = "string";
 var b;  // nil